-Assistance with resume writing, interviewing and professionalism is available - call (864) 941-8377 to schedule an appointment.
+Assistance with resume writing, interviewing and job searching is available - call (864) 941-8377 to schedule an appointment.

 Use this form to get started.
 Start brainstorming and listing everything you can think of for each of the headings in the format.
 Note that there is no “one right way” to prepare a resume.
 All headings do not have to be included, and the order of the headings should be manipulated to highlight your strengths.
 Follow the examples listed below to help you get started with your resume.